Bar One

 Bar One or Bar•One is a popular chocolate bar invented and manufactured in South Africa by Nestlé and sold in South Africa and India.
 It is similar to the English Mars Bars and consists of a layer of malted nougat with a caramel topping and covered in milk chocolate.
 In South Africa, there are other variations, including a Bar One Peanut version and one flavoured with coffee.

 Overview

 It was first manufactured in South Africa in 1965, and is produced at the Nestlé factory in East London.
 In India, it is one of the top 5 most sold chocolate bars.

-Spinoffs
+Spin-offs

 Other products have also been released using the Bar One branding or popular cuisine made using the chocolate bar.